59-year-old woman struck by vehicle in Bronx dies from injuries

 The 59-year-old victim was hit near East Tremont and Sampson avenues after 7 p.m.

-The driver of the vehicle stayed on the scene.
-It's not yet clear if the driver will face any charges.
+The driver of the vehicle stayed on the scene, and it's not yet clear if any charges will be filed.

 ----------